kashifrasool/Amazon-Web-Scrapping-using-Python/Readme.txt

-Amazon Web Scrapping using Python
+(Amazon Web Scrapping using Python)

+A project to scrap data from Amazon.